CristianMicheletti/SMOG-converter/README.md

 --------------------

 The package contains:

-    a conversion script and
+    - the conversion script
-    the source code of LAMMPS extensions required to run SMOG simulations.
+    - the source code of LAMMPS extensions required to run SMOG simulations.

 Conversion script